xx-labs/sleeve/README.md

 hash value is then encoded using BIP39, providing the output mnemonic, which can be used to generate non quantum secure keys on any blockchain platform.

+The academic paper for Sleeve can be found [here](https://eprint.iacr.org/2021/872.pdf)